edanisko/edanisko.github.io/content/posts/2020-10-15-aws-cloudformation-using-cfn-modules.md

 For instance, it is best practice to use a VPC when you are building your environement in AWS.
 Its also best practice create a new VPC and leave the default VPC alone.
 You can you use the VPC wizard in the UI, but that doesn't give you something easily repeatable.

 In the cfn-modules that best practice turns into a requirement.
 There are modules for all sorts of AWS services.
 The modules contain variables, some are optional and some are required.
-Almost modules have a VPC requirement.
-Each script will build that VPC as a nested stack using some other cfn-module.
+Most modules have a VPC requirement.
+Each script will build that required VPC as a nested stack using some other cfn-module.

 With cfn-modules you will be creating your own CloudFormation template just like normal.
 Except with cfn-modules you will be adding modules to a project via NPM and then using the TemplateURL parameter to reference the module inside your script.